 ‘Where nothing grows but fear’

-Torture Garden is a 1967 British anthology horror film produced by Amicus.
+Torture Garden is a 1967 British anthology horror feature film produced by Amicus.
 It was directed by Freddie Francis (Tales from the Crypt; The Vampire Happening; The Skull) and scripted by Robert Bloch (The Psychopath; The Night Walker; Strait-Jacket).
 It stars Jack Palance, Burgess Meredith, Beverly Adams and Peter Cushing.

 The score was a collaboration between Hammer horror regulars James Bernard and Don Banks.